danielsuo/Crypto.jl/README.md

 A package that wraps OpenSSL (libcrypto), but also has pure Julia implementations for reference.
 Contributions welcome.

+Check out @staticfloat's pure Julia [SHA](https://github.com/staticfloat/SHA.jl) package.
+We may simply require that package in this one rather than keep separate SHA implementations.

 WARNING: This package experimental and is not ready for production use.
 The pure Julia implementations are not complete.
 Use at your own risk.

 # Usage